kubeflow/website/content/en/docs/components/katib/user-guides/resume-experiment.md

 the new parameters and makes necessary changes.

 - If you want to increase or decrease parallel Trial execution, modify `parallelTrialCount`.
-  Controller accordingly creates or deletes trials in line with the `parallelTrialCount` value.
+  Controller accordingly creates or deletes Trials in line with the `parallelTrialCount` value.

-- If you want to increase or decrease maximum Trial count, modify `maxTrialCount`. `maxTrialCount` should be greater than current count of `Succeeded` trials.
+- If you want to increase or decrease maximum Trial count, modify `maxTrialCount`. `maxTrialCount` should be greater than current count of `Succeeded` Trials.
-  You can remove the `maxTrialCount` parameter, if your Experiment should run endless with `parallelTrialCount` of parallel Trials until the experiment reaches `Goal` or `maxFailedTrialCount`
+  You can remove the `maxTrialCount` parameter, if your Experiment should run endless with `parallelTrialCount` of parallel Trials until the Experiment reaches `Goal` or `maxFailedTrialCount`

 - If you want to increase or decrease maximum failed Trial count, modify `maxFailedTrialCount`.
-  You can remove the `maxFailedTrialCount` parameter, if the experiment should not reach `Failed` status.
+  You can remove the `maxFailedTrialCount` parameter, if the Experiment should not reach `Failed` status.

 ## Resume Succeeded Experiment

 Katib Experiment is restartable only if it is in **`Succeeded`** status because `maxTrialCount` has been reached.
-To check current experiment status run:
+To check current Experiment status run:
 `kubectl get experiment <experiment-name> -n <experiment-namespace>`.

 To restart an Experiment, you are able to change only **`parallelTrialCount`**,